Horatio Nelson, 1st Viscount Nelson: Battle of Santa Cruz de Tenerife

-Most of the right arm was amputated and, within half an hour, Nelson had returned to issuing orders to his captains.
+A tourniquet saved him from exsanguinating, and Eshelby amputated most of his right arm.
+Within half an hour, Nelson had returned to issuing orders to his captains.
 Years later, he would excuse himself to Commodore John Thomas Duckworth for not writing longer letters due to not being naturally left-handed.
 Later on, he developed the sensation of phantom limb in the area of his amputation and declared that he had "found the direct evidence of the existence of soul".

 Meanwhile, a force under Sir Thomas Troubridge had fought their way to the main square but could go no further.
 Unable to return to the fleet because their boats had been sunk, Troubridge was forced to enter into negotiations with the Spanish commander, and the British were allowed to withdraw.
 The expedition had failed to achieve any of its objectives and had left a quarter of the landing force dead or wounded.

 The squadron remained off Tenerife for a further three days and, by 16 August, had rejoined Lord John Jervis' fleet off Cadiz.
 Despondently, Nelson wrote to Jervis: